Aberdeen University Students' Association: Aberdeen Life Ethics Society

-Rule Britannia Incident
+'Rule Britannia' row

 In December 2020, a student was reprimanded by AUSA, and banned for two weeks from its premises, for saying 'Rule Britannia' during a debate on a policy banning military organisations and personnel from AUSA buildings or events, after a complaint by a fellow student let to an investigation that found her words 'could be construed as potentially discriminatory'.
 She was also banned from the politics society.
 The meeting ultimately resolved to overturn the policy.
 The incident prompted comments by Toby Young of the Free Speech Union, and Calvin Robinson.